mohdhaji87/VulnerableWEBApp/README.md

 [ping functionality vulnerable to command injection using | we can concatenate commands]

 -->CSRF
-[Profile update csrf token missing]
+[ csrf token missing]

 -->XSS
-[No input enconding/sanitization which echoes back output ]
+[No user input enconding/sanitizaion . output also without encoding/sanitization which is vulnerable to xss ]